The Conception Bay North mother convicted on 20 varying charges of child abuse is looking at serious jail time.

 The case has grabbed the attention of the entire province and has stoked a large amount of anger and hate in the comments section of online news sites and social media.

-Meanwhile, defence attorney Jeff Slade is seeking a maximum of eight years for his client, whose charges include numerous counts of assault, forcible confinement and criminal negligence causing bodily harm.
+Meanwhile, defense attorney Jeff Slade is seeking a maximum of eight years for his client, whose charges include numerous counts of assault, forcible confinement and criminal negligence causing bodily harm.

 “It is whether the sentence is a fit for this situation,” he said.

-Slade is seeking one day for every day served.
-So far the woman has served 155 days.
+Slade is seeking one day for every day served, of which she has served 155.

-When given the opportunity to speak, the woman declined.
+When asked if she had anything to say, the woman declined.

 Walsh will give his decision on Sept.
 9 at 1:30 p.m.